 Click here to access The International Dividend Portfolio (paid service).

 This is a global portfolio of international dividend stocks where the aim is a growing dividend, not necessarily beating the Morgan Stanley World Index.
 The portfolio started with an imaginary 100 000 USD invested into 20 different stocks and the performance is measured in USD.
+This is the performance since inception (19th of May 2021) until 1st of October 2021:

 The Berkshire Clone/Compounder Portfolio: